LeonidPilyugin/spmi/README.md

 Simple Process Management Interface

 > [!IMPORTANT]
-> This project may be buggy because I haven't tested it enough.
+> This project may be buggy because I haven't tested it much.

+## TODO
+- [ ] Do smth with loader classes, they are awful
+- [ ] Develop SLURM backend
+- [ ] Create PyPI package

 ## What is SPMI

-SPMI (Simple Process Management Interface) is a Python package which provides an application and library to start and manage processes via different process managers (now [GNU Screen](https://www.gnu.org/software/screen/) is supported and I am going to add [SLURM](https://slurm.schedmd.com/overview.html) support) for UNIX-like systems.
+SPMI (Simple Process Management Interface) is a Python package which provides an application and library to start and manage processes via different process managers (now [GNU Screen](https://www.gnu.org/software/screen/) is supported and I am going to add [SLURM](https://slurm.schedmd.com/overview.html) support).

+> [!IMPORTANT]
+> Only UNIX-like systems are supported.

 ## Installation